GillespieSe/github-tutorial/README.md

 git reset --soft HEAD~1

-## To undo add's use:
+## To undo adds use:

 git reset <filename>

-## To unitiliaze init's use:
+## To uninitialize git:

 rm -rf .git

-## "git add --all" will Include all changes, including deleted files.Will add any deleted or renamed files
+## "git add --all" will Include all changes, including deleted files and renamed files